shoorik/desktop-switcher/readme.txt

 changelog:
-11/07/09:	added program filter
+11/14/09:	fixed memory leak in autoparse that prevented computer from shutting down 11/07/09:	added program filter
 10/27/09:	changed registry location so can use with UAC (fading doesn't work with UAC for some reason)
 			corrected unchecked exceptions so there are no significant errors when starting for the first time